usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 ### Access petstore API via USP Core WAAP

-The port forwarding was changed accordingly that the traffic to the petstore API is now routed **via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).
+> &#128226; The port forwarding was changed accordingly that the traffic to the petstore API is now **routed via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).

-Next, let's again query a pet in an incorrect format as we did already before.
-We expect this request to be blocked by Core WAAP (this incorrect request does not reach the petstore API backend):
+Let's again query a pet in an incorrect format as you did in the first step.
+We expect this request to be blocked by USP Core WAAP (this incorrect request shall not reach the swagger petstore API backend):

 ```shell
 curl -sv http://localhost/api/pet/waapcat1